 - medication to treat the main symptoms of depression and mania when they occur

 - learning to recognise the triggers and signs of an episode of depression or mania

-- psychological treatment such as talking therapy to help deal with depression and to give you advice about how to improve your relationships
+- psychological treatment – such as talking therapies, which help you deal with depression and provide advice on how to improve relationships

-- lifestyle advice such as doing regular exercise, planning activities that you enjoy and that give you a sense of achievement, and advice on improving your diet and getting more sleep.
+- lifestyle advice – such as doing regular exercise, planning activities you enjoy that give you a sense of achievement, and advice on improving your diet and getting more sleep